 Not on the roads.

-In high school I represented my house on sports days.
+In high school I loved sports days.
 I competed for my school at Borough Track and Field Championships and Under 15 Essex County Championships.
 My chosen event was the 800m; I achieved a personal best of 2:36.

-I did not know as a teenager that running would become a lifelong passion.
-But my enthusiastic and proud participation in local races sowed the seed.
+I didn’t know as a teenager that running would become a lifelong passion.
+But my natural enthusiasm to race locally sowed the seed.

-For the next year and a half I challenged myself by running on pavements, trails and treadmills as I divided my time between my home town and university accommodation.
+For the next year and a half I continually challenged myself on pavements, trails and treadmills, improving my fitness with relatively unstructured training.
 My only running race was a university cross country meet.
-I also attribute my improved fitness to my choice to become a vegetarian and teetotal on my twentieth birthday in early September 2010.